 - Well-defined: A well-defined research question provides clarity and focus, ensuring that the research study addresses a specific aspect of the topic.
 This helps avoid ambiguity and ensures that the research process is coherent and purposeful.

-- Tractable: By ensuring tractability, researchers can conduct the study effectively, maximizing the likelihood of achieving meaningful results.
+- Tractable: By ensuring tractability, researchers can conduct the study effectively, maximising the likelihood of achieving meaningful results.
 Tractable research questions are also more likely to lead to successful completion of the study, avoiding setbacks due to unattainable goals.

 Furthermore, a good research topic should answer three questions: